bitsii/beEmb/README.md

 ### Further Customization

-If you need your controls to behave differently than they do out of the box, or you want to create your own new controls, you'll also need to setup a Beysant development environment and checkout/modify/build the actual project (the downloaded sketches are pre-generated and only support configuration based customization - [you'll need to have the above Arduino environment setup and working](#getting-ready), and then you can go further with the instructions below)
+If you need your controls to behave differently than they do out of the box, or you want to create your own new controls, you'll also need to setup a Brace development environment and checkout/modify/build the actual project (the downloaded sketches are pre-generated and only support configuration based customization - [you'll need to have the above Arduino environment setup and working](#getting-ready), and then you can go further with the instructions below)

 For this approach you won't be using the downloaded .zip files but you will want to checkout the [beEmb git repo](https://github.com/bitsii/beEmb) into a working directory - you'll want a dedicated parent diretory as other directories will need to live alongside the beEmb one.

-Next you need to setup the Beysant language, see [The Beysant Project](https://github.com/bitsii/beBase) for that.
-If must be a peer directory to where you checked out beEmb in [Check it out](#check-it-out) (e.g. both beEmb and beBase share the same parent directory) The java environment is sufficient (you will be generating C++ code, but the Beysant Build process will do so from it's self-hosted java edition).
-There are some limitations on Beysant when running with beEmb due to the teeny tiny nature of microcontrollers - the base library is greatly cut down (only List containers, no Maps or LinkedLists/Stacks), exceptions are not translated back into Beysant line numbers (but you can find them from the stack trace lines by opening the generated code).
+Next you need to setup the Brace language, see [The Brace Project](https://github.com/bitsii/beBase) for that.
+If must be a peer directory to where you checked out beEmb in [Check it out](#check-it-out) (e.g. both beEmb and beBase share the same parent directory) The java environment is sufficient (you will be generating C++ code, but the Brace Build process will do so from it's self-hosted java edition).
+There are some limitations on Brace when running with beEmb due to the teeny tiny nature of microcontrollers - the base library is greatly cut down (only List containers, no Maps or LinkedLists/Stacks), exceptions are not translated back into Brace line numbers (but you can find them from the stack trace lines by opening the generated code).
 Invocation and introspection (invoke, "can") and variadic behavior is not available.
 Both static and dynamic call dispatch and garbage collection are available, however.

 When working in this mode you should setup your configuration for BESPEC_SW and BESPEC_CON in the confs/profilename.hpp file BEFORE running the generator script instead of afterwards in the BEH_4_Base.hpp as the latter will be over written at every generation with the contents of the former.
 Run the appropriate script, it should generate the code.
 Look at the BC.be, DC.be, SC.be, SIC.be files for the control code.
 SH.be is the "main app code", other files are there for the Wifi, etc.  You may need to work with the code a bit to learn how it works, feel free to reach out with questions.
 When you make changes re-run the appropriate generator script to regenerate the C++ for the Arduino IDE, it will generate into the ard subdirectory in the project.
 When you are ready to build and upload open the Arduino IDE, open the sketch in the subdirectory of the project for the script that you ran (see above), and choose Sketch/Upload to upload the sketch to the board as you normally would.